This blog proposes a simple solution for how to qualify a supplier that doesn’t have a quality management system.

 1) New suppliers must complete a supplier information form and submit it to the company.
 This should be updated at least once every 12 months and whenever there is a change to the information provided (i.e., – notification of change).

 2) You need at least two people to approve the addition to the Quality Management System.
 This can be done on your ECO or DCO form for changing the ASL.
 If the supplier is customer-mandated, you need the customer’s approval and the purchasing managers.
 If the supplier is internally selected, you need at least purchasing and QA to approve it.

-3) You should have objective criterion (probably more than one requirement) that are product/service related for acceptance of the supplier.
-This criterion SHALL be under document control and the revision shall be communicated to the supplier when orders are placed.
+3) You should have an objective criterion (probably more than one requirement) that is product/service-related for acceptance of the supplier.
+This criterion SHALL be under document control, and the revision shall be communicated to the supplier when orders are placed.
 See ISO 13485:2003, section 7.4.2 (Purchasing Information).

 4) Finally, you need a reference to your purchasing procedure (one of the required 19 documents) and your supplier re-evaluation procedure.

 If you have not already guessed, the “magical” document is called a purchasing specification or raw material specification for raw material items.
-For capital equipment, you may require that a capital expenditure justification be completed in lieu of the purchasing specification.
-For a calibrated instrument, tool or fixture; you may require that requirements of the instrument/tool/fixture are documented in the applicable procedure or work instruction.
+For capital equipment, you may require that a capital expenditure justification be completed instead of the purchasing specification.
+For a calibrated instrument, tool, or fixture, you may request that requirements of the instrument/tool/fixture are documented in the applicable procedure or work instruction.
 For example, for measurement of this cannula, a calibrated optical comparator is required with 20x magnification.
-Reference the inspection procedure or drawing and you are done.
+Reference the inspection procedure or drawing, and you are done.